 Vigorous, potentially reaching 6m plus (20’+).
 Suitable for standard trees, traditional orchards and for grazing beneath.
 We offer trees as ‘maiden’ trees & some as two year ‘central leader’ trees where the central leader has been allowed to grow on.
 The two year trees are best collected from the nursery because of their height

 St. Julien A

 Moderate vigour, reaching 3.5-5.5m (12-18ft).
 All Plum and Damson varieties are available on this rootstock.
 Ideal for most situations resulting in trees with fruit at a pickable height.

-Semi dwarfing, up to two thirds the size of St. Julian A. A small number of varieties are available on this rootstock.
+Semi dwarfing, up to two thirds the size of St. Julian A. In recent years we have been unable to source this rootstock so cannot supply.